7 Confessions of a Cruise Ship Bartender

 3. Many hated the infamous “cruise-to-nowhere” trips.

-4. If they’re slammed, don’t ask “What should I get?”
+4. If they’re slammed, don’t ask, “What should I get?”

 The Cheers! beverage package price increase affects shorter cruises

-“If I’m busy and they tell me to just make them something,” admitted one bartender, “I go with whatever our Drink of the Day is.”
+“If I’m busy and they tell me just to make them something,” admitted one bartender, “I go with whatever our Drink of the Day is.”

 norwegian cruise line drink package